• Skip to primary navigation

 I don't have a mortar and pestle, what can I use instead?

-If you don't have to use a mortar and pestle to mash the garlic/onion.
+If you don't have the use of a mortar and pestle to mash the garlic/onion.
 You can use a food processor, a grinder i.e coffee grinder or a garlic extractor to mince the onion and garlic.

-How long should I marinate the meat for?
+How long should you marinate the meat for?

 While the enzymes in the fruit help to breakdown the proteins, it can potentially diminish the texture of the meat.